Industry-University-Government Collaborative Projects

 Client: Fuji Citio

-Entrusted departments: Department of Environmental Design, Department of Graphic Design, Department of Product and Textile Design, Textile Design Course
+Entrusted departments: Department of Architecture and Environmental Design, Department of Graphic Design, Department of Product and Textile Design, Textile Design Course